 Follow these 6 top tips to stay comfortable on a long car ride, and you won’t go wrong.
 They are easy to organize, simple to follow, yet highly effective in ensuring comfort!
 Use these and you’ll be feeling comfy, relaxing, and having fun on the road in no time.

-Packing plenty of healthy food, snacks, and water is an absolute must for a road trip.
-Traveling long distances in a car can result in you feel sluggish, therefore good nutrition and hydration are essential.
+It’s crucial to pack plenty of healthy food, road trip snacks, and water.
+Traveling long distances in a car can result in you feeling sluggish, therefore good nutrition and hydration are essential.
 The right foods help to keep your energy up and maximize comfort.
 If you are the driver, nutrition is especially important for keeping you alert on the road!

-Tip 2: Plan 15 minute stops into your road trip itinerary at least once every 2 hours.
+Tip 3: Plan 15-minute stops into your road trip itinerary at least once every 2 hours.

 - Stop every 2 hours for at least 15 minutes